jsoma/playfair-projects/checklist-story.md

     # Story issue checklist

-    PLEASE PASTE THIS AT THE END OF YOUR **STORY ISSUE POST**, AS THE FIRST COMMENT.
-I was wrong!
-You can delete this line after you paste it.
+    PLEASE PASTE THIS AT THE END OF YOUR STORY ISSUE POST, **NOT AS THE FIRST COMMENT**.

     My pitch was (use the number): _